-The Isle of Skye is one of Scotland’s hottest destinations.
+The Isle of Skye is one of Scotland’s most popular destinations.
 Why?
 With stunning scenery, scenic drives, hikes for all ages and ability levels, quaint towns, and awesome seafood, it’s easy to see why this is a hot spot for travelers.
 In our Isle of Skye Guide, we’ve got you covered.
 We’re here to help you plan the perfect vacation to the Isle of Skye.

 Best Time to Visit the Isle of Skye